 Think of the activities that students (and staff) will do as the living framework of the topic.
 You can build the content and topic learning materials around the activities to support the learning-by-doing.
 For instance, if you create a discussion on a hot issue, what resources do the students need from you at that point?
 Or, is there a prompt at that point for them to create, curate and/or share their own resources?
 The principle here is that resources support activity, and are placed next to that activity if possible.

 Since assessment, activity and intended learning outcomes should be 'constructively aligned' as a triangle, the topic activities are aligned to the topic learning outcomes.
 This means you should be able to formally assess those activities.
-In this way the activities can lead the assessment design.
-Of course the triangle works the other way too: you can align assessment and learning outcomes, and then design activities that are aligned to assessment.
+In this way, the activities can lead the assessment design.
+Of course, the triangle works the other way too: you can align assessment and learning outcomes, and then design activities that are aligned to assessment.
 In the end, it should ALL meaningfully align anyway.

 Just play.
-The topic site you are developing is a like a canvas where you can 'play' with different arrangements and sequences of activities.
+The topic site you are developing is like a canvas where you can 'play' with different arrangements and sequences of activities.
 Try dragging the labels around - each move you make will suggest a different topic narrative.
-You can check the narrative by telling yourself the story of the student and teachers actions through the topic and check that it makes sense.
+You can check the narrative by telling yourself the story of the student and teacher's actions through the topic and check that it makes sense.

 Bear in mind the teaching side of the activities as you design.
 What are the actions the teacher is doing between all the student actions?
-How does this dynamic interplay support the learning?
+How does this dynamic interplay support learning?
 For instance, where does it make sense to get students' input and feedback?
 Where and when should teachers have input and feedback to students?
 Or better, how can students and staff work together as partners in learning?